TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Setup of baseline models

-\ajs{We adopt three Chameleon profiles to sufficiently account for the complexity in the light profile of the deflector.
-Moreover, we adopt the triple Chameleon light profile only for the F160W profile, since this is the only band that is connected to the luminous component of the convergence profile.}
+\ajs{We adopted three Chameleon profiles to sufficiently account for the complexity in the light profile of the deflector.
+Moreover, we adopted the triple Chameleon light profile only for the F160W profile, since this is the only band that is connected to the luminous component of the convergence profile.}

-\ajs{Although both teams adopt these baseline models, individual teams are allowed to make their own choices -- which may not necessarily be identical between them -- pertaining to other model specifications, e.g., parameter priors, fixing parameter values.}
+\ajs{Although both teams adopted these baseline models, individual teams were allowed to make their own choices -- which may not necessarily be identical -- pertaining to other model specifications, for example parameter priors and fixing parameter values.}

-In the next subsections, we provide the definitions of the mass and light profiles in the baseline models.
+In the next subsections we provide the definitions of the mass and light profiles in the baseline models.